 G-whizz was originally brought to Australia in 2007 as a demonstrator boat for Navsail, the then Elan Distributors in Australia.
 Navsail’s principals Rod Parry and Gael Moldán maintained ownership of her until moving from Sydney latish 2013.

 Ann and I first saw G-whizz on the back of a low-loader in the car park of Abell Point Marina during the 2007 Airlie Beach Race Week, a regatta we were competing in as crew of our friend’s yacht “Sunrise“.
 Being impressed with the performance, comfort and quality of Sunrise, an Elan 37, we were particularly drawn to the size and appearance of G-whizz.
-I can recall telling just about anyone that would listen that that was the yacht that I would really like to own. little did I know that almost exactly seven years later, that was the yacht that I would own.
+I can recall telling just about anyone that would listen that that was the yacht that I would really like to have. little did I know that almost exactly seven years later, we would be looking aftervthatvexact yacht.

 Jumping forward a few years I find myself racing on a new friend’s Cavalier 28 “CavSav” in Greenwich Flying Squadron events.
 I say new as I started racing on this boat while the owner was on a posting to London.
 After the owner, John Veale and his wife Leslie retuned to Australia they continued campaigning “CavSav”, I was honoured that John allowed me to continue skippering during Twilights.

 Out of the blue I received a phone call from John saying that he and Leslie were looking to buy another yacht and would I mind accompanying them to look at an Elan 37 “Sirocco”.
 (Knowing that I had done some sailing on one).
 While the chronology is a bit hazy, John suggested joint ownership of the new purchase on a trip to Royal Prince Alfred Yacht Club to look at the prospective purchase.